Last Updated: May 20, 2021

-- if you have a new and expensive car,
+- you have a new and expensive car,

-- if you are in the middle of a lease pay off or
+- when you are in the middle of a lease pay off or

-- If you are in the middle of a loan pay off.
+- in the middle of a loan pay off.

 Check out the latest car loan stats to get a general idea of the full vehicle costs!

 What we’ve learned so far is that insurance companies use all sorts of info to predict whether you are a high-risk driver that will cost them money or whether you are a reliable person.